fozretro/ap6rtc/README.md

 I like to collect all the files when working on a project for ease of use and future reference.
 Such as the **Lancs Assembler** in `/bin` or some of my very first explorations with accessing the AP6 RTC in `/dev/ap6rtc`.
 You can also find original files from Martin in `/dev/i2c/archive` as well.
 Finally, before Martin kindly shared his code I was researching `/src.softrtc` as starting point.
 So really all these files are not required to develop and build the I2CBeeb ROM as described above, but serve as a handy past reference.
 Maybe I will clear them out in the future.

-SMJoin Compatibility Implementation (Jan 2025)
+SMJoin Compatibility Implementation (Sept 2025)
 ------------------------------------------------

 **I2C ROM Successfully Integrated into Combined AP6 ROM System ✅**

 Successfully implemented SMJoin compatibility for the I2C ROM, enabling it to be combined with other AP6 ROMs into a single 16KB ROM image.
+For detailed technical information about the ROM relocation and chaining mechanisms, see [SMJOIN.md](SMJOIN.md).

 **Key Achievements:**
 - **5 ROMs successfully combined**: AP1v131, AP6v134, TUBEelk, AP6Count, I2C